About This Report

 Holland has been recognized as the top small city to start a business in by Wallet Hub.

-The Lakeshore Advantage reports $367 million in private investment, creating 1,1916 jobs.
-For more information about Economic Development, view the 2016 Annual Report.
+The Lakeshore Advantage reports $367 million in private investment, creating 1,916 jobs.

 Tulip Time Economic Impact Study (2018)